robertbrodrecht/launchpad/_codex/post-types.md

 If your post type is more complex than these fields allow, you will need to send a complete array as specified by WordPress's [<code>register_post_type</code>](http://codex.wordpress.org/Function_Reference/register_post_type).
 Simple include a <code>labels</code> key in your array to trigger bybass the automatic post type builder and have your raw array sent to <code>register_post_type</code>.

+In the event that you want to add taxonomies, metaboxes, or flexible content to a built-in post type (i.e. post and page), you can include a key / value for those types.
+If you include any of the above settings for the post or page post type, those settings will be ignored.
+You may only extend the existing post types with taxonomies, metaboxes, and flexible content via Launchpad's automatic post type handling.

 ## Taxonomies

 Like you'll see with metaboxes and flexible content, adding taxonomies to post types is simply adding a key to your post type array called "taxonomies" with key / value arrays of each taxonomy.
 For example, we can build on top of our example above: